feathersui/feathersui-starling/documentation/help/markdown/layout-group.md

 group.height = 200;
 ```

 You'll notice that the children are still visible.
 By default, clipping is disabled on `LayoutGroup` to maximize rendering performance.
-Set `clipContent` to `true` to enable clipping, if desired.
+Set the [`clipContent`](../api-reference/feathers/controls/LayoutGroup.html#clipContent) property to `true` to enable clipping, if desired.

 ## Layout

 We manually positioned the quads in the example code above.
-Instead, let's apply a [HorizontalLayout](../api-reference/feathers/layout/HorizontalLayout.html) to the children of a `LayoutGroup` to do the positioning manually:
+Instead, let's pass a [`HorizontalLayout`](../api-reference/feathers/layout/HorizontalLayout.html) to the [`layout`](../api-reference/feathers/controls/LayoutGroup.html#layout) property of the `LayoutGroup`.
+This layout will calculate the positioning of children for us automatically:

 ``` code
 var layout:HorizontalLayout = new HorizontalLayout();